 Who is at risk for lupus?

 Lupus occurs most often in young women in their late teens and adult women younger than age 45.
 The female hormone estrogen is linked with lupus.
 Lupus also affects more African Americans, Asian Americans, Hispanics, and American Indians than whites.
-Lupus in children occurs most often in ages 15 and older.
+Lupus in children occurs most often in those age 15 and older.

 What are the symptoms of lupus?